Fitzpatrick tied with Zalatoris for US Open lead

 What was more impressive than the four birdies on his card was the fact Zalatoris only made one bogey as he avoided the mistakes that ruined the rounds of so many others.

-Playing slightly ahead of the faltering leaders, Zalatoris was in the lead when he stood on the 18th tee and duly carved a drive miles right of the fairway, but rescued a par by getting up-and-down from a bunker to show the mental toughness that defined his round.
+Playing slightly ahead of the faltering leaders, Zalatoris was in the lead when he stood on the 18th tee but carved a drive miles right of the fairway.
+He rescued a par by getting up-and-down from a bunker to show the mental toughness that defined his round.

 "That 67 feels like a 61 or 62 in my book," Zalatoris told Sky Sports.
 "That's some of the most solid golf I've played ever."